 As a widow Doris came into her own then opening a bar called “Crews Quarters” 1982-1992 with three partners.
 She loved to Play pool every afternoon with 15 friends.
+Her regular drink: A Gin & Tonic at 5pm.
 Soon they would be all gone along with her business partners to the plague now known as AIDS.
 It would change the world, and Doris along with it.

 She would walk away from her Real Estate business and sell the bar to devote her life to helping those with AIDS.
 She would be part of the creators of the GMHC Morning party holding annual fundraisers in the Pines.
 This was to be her life.

 She never lost her sense of fun.